djoos-cookbooks/newrelic/README.md

 ## Attribute parameters
-api_key - Your New Relic API key application_name - The name of the application, found in the newrelic.yml file application_id - The ID # of the application description - Text annotation for the deployment — notes for you revision - The revision number from your source control system (SVN, git, etc.) changelog - A list of changes for this deployment
+api_key - Your New Relic API key app_name - The name of the application, found in the newrelic.yml file app_id - The ID # of the application description - Text annotation for the deployment — notes for you revision - The revision number from your source control system (SVN, git, etc.) changelog - A list of changes for this deployment